ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

     ## [1]  TRUE FALSE  TRUE  TRUE

 Notice that a comparison operation always returns a logical vector.
-Here's how you actually extract the values of a vector based on a logical indexing:
+Here's how you actually extract the values of a vector based on logical indexing:

 ``` r
 points_four <- points[1:4]